IvanVilla/terricola/README.md

 Terricola is a tiny Terraform wrapper, made for manage multiple terraform environments (dev, pre, sta, pro).

-## Why you use Terricola

-Terricola is easy to use, you only need to configure a main.tf in the folder and yaml (*.yml) files into ./variables folder.

 ## How to configure Terricola

 ### Dependences